octavz/cart/README.md

-# Akka HTTP REST Example - Instagram Pictures Filter
+# Akka HTTP REST Simulation

 Main goal of this project to show an example on how to use Akka HTTP as REST service.